zhihuammu/ODE-book/_sources/overview/motivation.md

 - A system of equations: $\displaystyle \diff{\mathbf{Y}}{t}=\mathbf{F}(t, \mathbf{Y})$

-We will learn to derive linear multistep methods and analyse their properties:
+We will learn to derive linear multistep methods and analyse their properties including:

 - accuracy,
 - consistency,